 I started this project when I saw something similar on Thingiverse called the Black Widow - a 3D printed guitar.
 I knew I wanted to do something with a different design that no one else had but, I wasn't yet sure what I was going to do.
 I came to the conclusion that I was going to do a Les Paul style guitar and I started searching on the internet for a basic Les Paul design.
 I had found a guitar created by Verislav Mudrak, and it looked similar to what I was looking for.
 I had utilized Mudrak's Les Paul layout, and re engineered it with my own design.
 I had used the Sunhockey Prusa i3 3D printer.
 The printer had a limited print volume so I separated it into different pieces and glued them together.
-I am 13 years old and this was one of my first instructables project.
-The whole project cost me approximately $150 for everything, including two rolls of 2.2 lb PLA plastic and guitar parts.
+I am 13 years old and this was one of my first instructables projects.
+The whole project cost me approximately $200 for everything, including two rolls of 2.2 lb PLA plastic and guitar parts.
 I have listed below the materials that I had used.

 - Basic Guitar parts, Neck, Pickups, Bridge, etc.

 - 2 rolls of PLA plastic

 - Paint, Primer, Clear coat